-When traveling abroad, the use of an ATM can be a bit less direct and come with a few more fees than the cards you use at home.
-As with most components of international travel, your best plan is research.
-Let’s take a look at what it means to use ATMs abroad, and also explore the best cards and options to help you get the most for your travel dollar.
+Around the world, people understand the importance of cash-on-the-go and a secured purchase.
+When traveling abroad, an ATM can be a bit less direct and come with a few more fees than the cards you use at home.
+As with most international travel components, your best plan is to research.
+Let’s take a look at what it means to use ATMs abroad and also explore the best cards and options to help you get the most for your travel dollar.

 Understand Exchange Rates

-Having a basic understanding of the current exchange rate between countries prior to pulling funds from your ATM accounts will help you better compare “apples to apples” on how much money you really need, and how much you’re really pulling out of your account.
+Having a basic understanding of the current exchange rate between countries prior to pulling funds from your ATM accounts will help you better compare “apples to apples” on how much money you really need and how much you’re really pulling out of your account.

 In addition, the back of your card will likely also have icons of other networks that will accept your card.
 ATMs will almost always identify the icons of cards they accept, so it becomes a simple matter of matching to see if your card is accepted at a particular ATM.

 Popular Credit Cards for Travelers

 - Chase Sapphire Preferred card